Permanent Residence of Canada

 Citizens of other countries have the opportunity to become permanent residents of Canada through a number of programs.
 Applying for permanent resident status will not change the citizenship of applicants instead will provide immigration to Canada as permanent residents.
 All possible immigration programs are listed below to see which one fits you and start your process today!

-The Express Entry program was formally introduced by the Canadian government in 2015.
+The Canadian government formally introduced the Express Entry program in 2015.
 It is an electronic process designed to choose immigrants based on their skill leading to a potential permanent settlement in Canada.
 Note that the Express Entry is only a file management system and not an immigration program.
 It consists of a number of immigration programs that you may be eligible for.
-Some of the programs along with their description that you can choose from are as follow:
+Some of the programs, along with their description that you can choose from are as follow:

 The Federal Skilled Trade program was established by the Canadian government to lessen the shortage of skilled labor in 2013.
 If you have skill trades this program is for you.
 You must have at least two years of experience in the skill trades you aim to apply in and meet the minimum job requirements set up by the National Occupation Classification (NOC).
 You must also have a valid job offer and sufficient language skills.
 You may also fall under the category of skill Type B which requires a college diploma or apprenticeship training.
 Some of the categories you can look into are Agricultural and production, bakers, chefs, construction, industrial, maintenance, manufacturing, processing, and transportation.

-Under this program, you can be nominated by provinces and territories of Canada for permanent residence.
-In order to be eligible, you must have the skills, education or work experience which can contribute to the Canadian economy.
+Under this Provincial Nominee Program (PNP), you can be nominated by provinces and territories of Canada for permanent residence.
+In order to be eligible, you must have the skills, education, or work experience, which can contribute to the Canadian economy.
 Each territory/province has its own criteria for nomination.
 You can be nominated under (a) non-Express Entry stream OR (b) Express Entry stream.
-To apply for the PNP you have to apply to a province/territory, be selected by a province/territory and then apply to IRCC for permanent residence.
+To apply for the PNP you have to apply to a province/territory, be selected by a province/territory, and then apply to IRCC for permanent residence.

 The Start-Up visa is for entrepreneurs who have a unique business plan and investment to start a business in Canada which will strengthen the economy and create jobs.
 Applicants under this category must have at least 2 years of business experience and require getting backup for their business or business plan, from designated organizations in Canada.